St. Mary's Cathedral, Sandakan: Paitan Mission

 The Paitan Mission is an important outreach programme of the parish.
 It was first initiated by the Light of Jesus Christ Covenant Community, a fraternity laypersons' ministry which was based in Sacred Heart Cathedral, Kota Kinabalu.
 Later, the cathedral's own fraternity laypersons' ministry known as the Star of Yahweh Covenant Community took over some of the responsibilities.
 When Rev. Fr.
 Thomas Yip was posted to Sandakan, he took a personal interest in this mission district and developed it.
 When he left, Sr. Clarice Jomitin was granted permission to stay and look after the mission.
 However, due to conflicting land claims, it was relocated with the generous time and effort of the parishioners.
 A new mission centre was built and run by Sr. Dorothy Laudi and Sr. Hilary Laudi.
 They set up kindergartens in the many villages accessible only by boats.
 Currently this Mission is looked after by Rev. Fr.
 Thomas Makajil (but now it is fully administered by the cathedral's current co-assistant rector, Rev. Fr.
 Arthur John, who acts as its current priest-in-charge as of 2022-2023, as a result of the diocese's most recent clergy reshuffle, since Fr.
-Thomas is currently a senior priest who is entrusted to minor diocesan duties as he is currently above the age of 70, clerical retirement age, being born in 1949 along with the diocese's Vicar General, Msgr.
-Nicholas Ong, who is a year or two years' junior than him, born in 1951) and is assisted by diocesan laypersons such as Henry Wong and other volunteers.
+Thomas is currently a senior priest who is entrusted to minor diocesan duties as he is currently above the age of 70, clerical retirement age, being born in 1953 along with the diocese's now former Vicar General, Msgr.
+Nicholas Ong, who is a year or two years' senior than him, born 1951; died 2026) and is assisted by diocesan laypersons such as Henry Wong and other volunteers.

 The Diocesan Pastoral Organization Planning Committee (DOPP) was formed in 1995 to study and compile the problems of the local churches for submission to the then-Diocese of Kota Kinabalu for further deliberation and planning.
 A Diocesan Pastoral Plan was drawn and given to all parishes to adopt.
 Workshops were conducted in 1997 and 1998 to study the plan before it could be practically understood and implemented.

 On 21 January 1999, the parish of St. Mary's celebrated the ordination of Deacon John Wong to the priesthood, the fourth local priest from this church (now cathedral) after the late Bishop Simon Fung, the late Rev. Fr.
 Michael Mewo and Msgr.
 Nicholas Ong.
 In 2010, Rev. Fr.
 John Wong was appointed Coadjutor Archbishop of the Archdiocese of Kota Kinabalu by Pope Benedict XVI, currently he is the archdiocesan bishop of Kota Kinabalu since December 2012.